 Yes, the best ways to prevent insect bites are to:

 - Keep away from bee hives or areas that attract them or house insects.

 - Avoid dressing children who are allergic to bee stings in brightly colored clothes or clothes with flowery patterns.

 - Avoid using perfumes, hair sprays and colognes that may attract bees.

 - Wear long-sleeved clothing and long pants when working in basements or outdoor areas where spiders and insects live.

 - Check your child’s skin and scalp after outdoor play for any ticks or tick bites.

 Where can I find more information about sting/biting insects?

-For further information on insect bites and stings please visit the Florida Agency for Health Care Administration Web site.
+For further information on insect bites and stings please refer to the University of Florida Health.